 (1) MAKE THE FROSTING:

 In medium bowl, add frosting ingredients and stir until well combined.
 Taste and add more honey, if needed.
 Cover and chill at least 1 hour.

 (2) MAKE THE COOKIE CRUST:

 Preheat oven to 350 degrees.
 Line 12-inch pizza pan with parchment paper, extending it 1 inch from the pan edge on at least 2 sides; set aside.
 In large bowl, whisk together oil, applesauce, brown sugar, egg, & vanilla until well combined.
-Add flour, oats, baking powder, & flaxseed; stir with wooden spoon until well combined.
+Add flour, oats, baking powder, salt, cinnamon & flaxseed; stir with wooden spoon until well combined.
 Stir in chopped walnuts.
 Transfer dough to center of parchment-covered pizza pan, and spread with back of wooden spoon evenly to edges of pan.
 Bake 15 minutes until starting to slightly brown around edges and is firm in center.
 Cool 15 minutes in pan on cooling rack.
 Use parchment paper "handles" to remove crust from pan and transfer to cooling rack; cool completely.
 Invert onto serving plate; carefully peel off parchment paper.
 Turn crust over.

 (3) FROST AND TOP WITH FRUIT: Frost crust with chilled yogurt frosting, spreading evenly all the way to the edge.
 Arrange fresh fruit on top in circles, beginning on the outside edge and filling towards the center.
 Serve right away, or chill for up to 4 hours before serving.